Apelsinium/Oscillodog/README.md

 SAVE PLOT

 This button saves the plot in form of a *.txt file.
-This file can be used as an input file in programs such as Microsoft Office Excel or Wolfram Mathematica
+This file can be used as an input file in programs such as Microsoft Office Excel or Wolfram Mathematica.

 An example of the output data: